andersbogsnes/ml_tooling/docs/tutorial.rst

     <Result LogisticRegression: {'accuracy': 0.74}>

 We have a few more model we'd like to try out and see what performs best.
-We can include a random classifier to
+We can include a random classifier to have a baseline metric score.

 .. doctest::